Puc3k/LaravelHotelWebApp/readme.md

 Hello!
-This is a web application that I've created to learn Laravel.
+This is a web application that I've created to learn Laravel during the online course.